-Cardiopulmonary arrest or cardiac arrest occurs when the heart stops beating and blood circulation is terminated due to abnormalities of the heart.
+Cardiopulmonary arrest or pediatric cardiac arrest occurs when there is abrupt loss of heart function and blood circulation is terminated due to abnormalities of the heart.
 Cardiac arrest is uncommon in children and is usually caused by prolonged respiratory distress, failure or shock.
 Children that have primary cardiac arrhythmias leading to cardiac arrest have very low survival rates so it is important to quickly recognize the problem and provide appropriate treatment.

 There are two examples of cardiac arrest that occur in children:

 Asphyxia is when there is a lack of oxygen to the body due to difficulty in breathing.
 Asphyxial arrest is the most common cause of cardiac arrest in children and is due to respiratory failure, shock and cardiopulmonary failure.

 Sudden cardiac arrest is uncommon in children and is seen by eh absence of cardiac and respiratory function or by arrest rhythm on the cardiac monitor.
 Cardiac arrest may be caused by the following problems: